 These include the murder of a Ladbrokes worker and rape of another, both of whom were allegedly alone at branches of the betting firm, whilst a lone security guard, employed by London based KK Security Services Ltd and sub contracted by Veritas Security (Southern) Ltd, died from carbon monoxide poisoning on a construction site in Wigan after failing to get appropriate assistance when a generator failed.

 In a separate case, a gamekeeper died after sustaining serious injuries when his quad bike overturned on a slope – with his absence not detected until 52 hours after the crash as he had no means of raising the alarm.

 The issue of lone working also threatened to halt the Eurostar when workers joined forces to object against disciplinary action threatened to a female member of staff who had allegedly refused to work alone.

 Every company and organisation in the UK has their own guidelines – but cases such as these really bring home the importance of talking about lone working and identifying if enough really is being done by companies and organisations – however large or small – to keep every member of staff safe.

 Every organisation needs a policy to inform lone workers about the arrangements that are in place to protect employees, which clarifies roles, responsibilities and procedures.
 As well as covering preventative measures, the policy should also state the actions that will be taken in the case of incidents.
 The policy should be communicated to all lone working staff and anyone else who has a part to play.

-For more information on lone working or lone worker protection, please browse through our other sections below, if you are still not sure feel free to ask us a question.
+Click here to get your copy of our Lone Worker Policy.
+For more information on lone working or lone worker protection, please browse through our other sections, if you are still not sure feel free to ask us a question.